 An impressive Grade II* listed building designed by Gerald Horsley and consecrated in 1905.
 Built of local stone in the Decorated Gothic style with a superb west tower and spire, it stands in spacious grounds on the A53 just two miles from Leek on the Newcastle Road.

-The altar frontals by Leek School of Embroidery are still in use.
+The altar frontals by Leek School of Embroidery are still in use, some 100 years later.
+Truley stunning pieces of work!

-S. Michael, Horton, S. Chad, Longsdon and S. Lawrence, Rushton Spencer nestle in the breath-taking beauty of the Staffordshire Moorlands.
+St. Michael, Horton, St. Chad, Longsdon and St. Lawrence, Rushton Spencer nestle in the breath-taking beauty of the Staffordshire Moorlands.
 They border on the ancient (1214) silk-mill market-town of Leek on the River Churnet and famous for its Wednesday market and abundance of antique shops and warehouses.

 Nearby, (approx. 3 miles) is Britain’s favourite theme park - Alton Towers.
 By contrast, if you prefer a more leisurely and reflective experience there is Biddulph Grange (approx. 2 miles – National trust restored Victorian Gardens.
 Here you will find a plant collection from all over the world - a global journey from an Italian Terrace to an Egyptian pyramid via a Himalayan glen and Chinese inspired garden.